STAGECOACH MOUNTAIN RANCH

 Electric solutions for heating, cooling, and cooking will minimize gas use, in line with the Routt County Climate Plan and Master Plan.

-Community Trail System
+Public Trail System

 Stagecoach's trail networks lie at the heart of its outdoor culture, seamlessly connecting residents to the area's breathtaking landscapes.
 With miles of trails already in place, further expanding these networks is key to deepening the community experience.
-In addition to the proposed Reservoir-to-Eagles Watch trail, SMR will establish a new trail linking the Stagecoach Community Marketplace to a 735-acre, landlocked parcel managed by the Bureau of Land Management.

 Enhance Connectivity